CPRA vs CCPA: At a glance

-Keep reading to learn about the differences between the CCPA and CPRA, plus how they will affect your business in the future.
+Read on learn about the differences between CCPA vs CPRA, plus how these updates will affect your business in the future.

 The CPRA amended the CCPA to add four new consumer rights.